Having a baby on a budget is not impossible.

 DON’T BUY FANCY CRIB BEDDING

 Swaddles often come with recommendations for how to dress your baby under them, depending on the temperature of the room.
-These Swaddle Me Swaddles are amazing, especially if your baby is a little escape artist!
+These Swaddle Me Swaddles are amazing, especially if your baby is a little escape artist like mine was!

 It’s recommended that you don’t have any crib padding or any of that fancy stuff in there anyway, for safety reasons.